UN chief: Western Sahara has 'significantly deteriorated' | DW | 03.10.2021

 Western Sahara, formerly a Spanish colony, is located below Morocco in North Africa

-He noted that in November 2020 the Polisario had said it no longer was committed to a UN-brokered ceasefire agreed in 1991.
+Guterres noted that in November 2020 the Polisario Front had said it no longer was committed to a UN-brokered cease-fire agreed in 1991.

 On Saturday, Moroccan authorities instantly deported two Spanish human rights lawyers and a doctor who arrived in Western Sahara on a Spanish and UN-sanctioned humanitarian mission.

-Ines Miranda of the International Association of Lawyers for Western Sahara reported to the EFE news agency.
-She said they had been "shoved" back onto the plane they arrived on after they declared their reason for arrival.
+Ines Miranda of the International Association of Lawyers for Western Sahara, speaking with the EFE news agency, said they had been "shoved" back onto the plane they arrived on after declaring their reason for arrival.

-Morocco sees Western Sahara as part of its territory, a claim the Polisario Front vehemently opposes.
-The separatist group, recognized internationally as representatives of the Saharawi people, fought a 16 year war against Morocco in the desert sands.
+Morocco sees Western Sahara as part of its territory, a claim vehemently opposed by the Polisario Front.
+The separatist group, recognized internationally as representatives of the Saharawi people, fought a 16-year war against Morocco in the desert sands.

-Former US president Donald Trump recognized Morocco's claim to the territory in December 2020, reportedly in exchange for the country renewing diplomatic ties with Israel.
+Former US President Donald Trump recognized Morocco's claim to the territory in December 2020, reportedly in exchange for the country's decision to renew diplomatic ties with Israel.

-His replacement, Joe Biden has not commented on that break with previous US positions over the Western Sahara issue.
+Trump's replacement, Joe Biden, has not commented on that break with previous US positions over the Western Sahara issue.

 Only days ago, the EU annulled a "faulty" trade agreement with Morocco covering Western Sahara.